You are in: Asia

 Change location

 Person-centred therapy is a humanistic approach developed by Carl Rogers in the 1950s.
-Human beings have an innate tendency to develop themselves and often this can become distorted.
-Using the person-centred approach puts the client’s own perception central to the therapy.
+Human beings have an innate tendency to develop themselves, and this tendency can often become distorted.
+The person-centred approach makes the client’s own perception central to the therapy.

 This book provides a key introduction to the theory, concepts and practice of the person-centred approach through the lens of the practitioner’s experience and personal development.
 Writing as someone who has been through real-life challenges and has developed and learned as a result, the author’s strikingly personal style not only helps to contextualise complex and nuanced theory but makes this a truly unique book about real person-centred practice and experience.